Utkarsh1504/DSA-Java/lessons/operators.md

 Ok so let's learn about the incrementer and decrementer operators now because they are very important.

-### Incrementer and Decrementer Operators
+### Incrementer and Decrementer Operators/ Unary Operators

-In C++ there are two types of incrementer and decrementer operators:
+In Java there are two types of incrementer and decrementer operators:

 - **Incrementer Operator**: used to increment the value of the operand by 1.
 - **Decrementer Operator**: used to decrement the value of the operand by 1.